Andrew Large

 Sir Andrew McLeod Brooks Large (born 7 August 1942) was Deputy Governor of the Bank of England, and a member of its Monetary Policy Committee from September 2002 to January 2006.
-He is retired and serves on a lot of boards and "now acts independently for central banks and governments" about financial stability and financial crisis prevention.

 Early life and education

 Andrew McLeod Brooks Large was born in 1942, the son of Major General Stanley Eyre Large, MBE and Janet Mary Brooks.
 He was educated at Winchester College, a boarding school in Winchester, Hampshire.
 As a boy he travelled the world with his father, a Scottish army doctor.
 He attended Corpus Christi College, Cambridge, for university, taking an honours B.A. degree.

 Large began his career with British Petroleum, where he worked from 1964 to 1971.
 BP put him in marketing, sent him to Malaysia, and then to the business school INSEAD, where he got his MBA in 1970.

 Career

 In 1971 Large began his career as an investment banker that lasted for 20 years, first at Orion Bank and then at the Swiss Bank Corporation, where he served on the management board from 1987 to 1989 (the only non-Swiss person on the executive team).
-As such, he got a seat on the London Stock Exchange council during the so-called "Big Bang" of the 1980s as well as a seat on the Takeovers Panel.
-In the early 1990s, he moved to Wales in the hopes of running his own advisory firm while "picking up directorships" (Nuclear Electric, Rank Hovis McDougall, Dowty, English China Clays, and Phoenix Securities); he was the adviser behind most of London's Big Bang mergers.
+In 1988 he was appointed chairman of The Securities Association (TSA) set up in advance of the Financial Services Act of 1986 at the time of the "Big Bang" of the 1980s as well as a seat on the Takeovers Panel.
+In the early 1990s, he moved to Wales to run his own advisory firm, Large Smith and Walter, while "picking up directorships" (Nuclear Electric, Rank Hovis McDougall, Dowty, English China Clays, and Phoenix Securities).

-In 1992, he became chairman of the UK Securities and Investments Board (SIB), the precursor of today's Financial Services Authority (FSA).
-In the wake of the 1992 pension fund scandal, when it came to light that businessman Robert Maxwell had plundered more than $1.6 billion from the pension fund of the Mirror Group, his failing company, in a desperate and unsuccessful attempt to keep it afloat.
+In 1992, he became chairman of the UK Securities and Investments Board (SIB), the precursor of today's Financial Services Authority (FSA) in the wake of the 1992 pension fund scandal, when it came to light that businessman Robert Maxwell had plundered in excess of £400 from the pension fund of the Mirror Group, his failing company, in a desperate and unsuccessful attempt to keep it afloat.
 Large stopped short of proposing the end of the self-regulation among asset managers that had been established in the 1980s, he suggested more SIB leadership.
 As SIB Chair, Large started the reforming the SIB; instead of conducting the "Maxwell witch-hunt that ministers demanded", he combined "lighter regulation with stricter disclosure and tougher penalties".
 Large resigned in 1997, after the general election that ushered in a new Chancellor named Gordon Brown who wanted to ramp up financial regulation.